PPUC/libzedmd-python-pybind11-extension/README.md

 # libzedmd-python-pybind11-extension
-Project created to use libzedmd with python (using pybind11)
+Project created to use https://github.com/PPUC/libzedmd with python (using pybind11)

 ## Requirements